budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 # What is it good for?

-Allows you to connect your Modbus devices (such as sensors, energy meters, HVAC devices) to monitoring systems and home automation systems (such as Loxone, Home Assistant, OpenHAB and other).
-You do not need commercial Modbus gateways.
-Arduino (with an ethernet shield and a cheap TTL to RS485 module) can do the job!
-You can easily change settings of your Arduino Modbus gateway via web interface, your settings are automatically stored in EEPROM.
+Allows you to connect your Modbus devices (sensors, energy meters, HVAC devices, etc.) to monitoring systems and home automation systems (such as Loxone, Home Assistant, OpenHAB and other).
+You do not need commercial Modbus gateways, build your own Modbus gateway from off-the-shelf components (Arduino + ethernet shield + TTL to RS485 module)!
+Once you have your Modbus gateway up and running, you can easily change its settings via web interface, your settings are automatically stored in EEPROM.

 # Technical specifications